roman-milk/roman-milk.github.io/vanessas-dissonance.md

  But instantly, she knew that Miller would go on playing with her and next time he would further increase the thrill.
 She couldn't imagine what he had planned for the next time.
 All she knew was that she wouldn't come away so easily again.

  Strangely, this realisation sent a new shiver of anticipation through her spine.
 She was still yearning for relief.
-Report_Story #2